Crates.io | dioxus |

 }

 We can compose these function components to build a complex app.
-Each new component we design must take some Properties.
+Each new component takes some Properties.
 For components with no explicit properties, we can omit the type altogether.

 and Dioxus will handle converting types for you.